-- 1. Completion of the Liberal Arts Core General Degree Requirements for the Bachelor of Arts degree (i.e., Core Curriculum Fundamentals, Core Seminars, and Disciplinary Studies Requirement) - 2.
-Completion of an approved program of study consisting of a minimum of 36 credit hours, of which 24 credits must be at the 200-level or above including at least 9 credits at the 300-level or above. - 3.
-The program of study must consist of at least two concentrations with a minimum of 15 credit hours in each concentration.
+- 1. Completion of the Liberal Arts Core General Degree Requirements for the Bachelor of Arts degree (i.e., Core Curriculum Fundamentals, Core Seminars, and Disciplinary Studies Requirement). - 2.
+Completion of an approved program of study consisting of a minimum of 30 credit hours, of which 24 credits must be at the 200-level or above including at least 9 credits at the 300-level or above. - 3.
+The program of study must consist of two concentrations, of which at least one represents a Bachelor of Art program, with a minimum of 15 credit hours in each concentration.
 A minor may not be declared in an area of concentration. - 4.
 Twenty-four (24) credit hours must be earned after the declaration of the major. - 5.
-Students will complete the senior capstone (479) in one of the areas of concentration.
+Fifteen (15) credits of approved concentration coursework must be earned at ODU and can represent any combination of concentration credits at the discretion of the approving faculty advisors.